Cascading waterfalls, underground caverns, breathtaking cliffsides – check out Yorkshire’s natural wonders!

 Mother Shipton’s Cave

 Mother Shipton’s Cave is one of England’s oldest tourist attractions.
 It gets its name from a prophetess who was raised in the cave and was said to be a witch, but that’s just one of the reasons to visit.
-The water inside is rich in sulphate and carbonate, so it covers everything in its path in a thick silt coating that looks like stone.
+The water inside is rich in sulphate and carbonate, so it covers everything in a thick silt coating that looks like stone.
 People leave objects like teddies and hats hanging to be entombed for eternity, earning the cave it’s other name – The Petrifying Well.

 Mother Shipton’s Cave, Knaresborough, North Yorkshire, HG5 8DD.